 - Dedicated team, long-term partnership and quality-centered approach.
 In 2016, companies including IBM, HP, Accenture and Atos will renew their multi-million outsourcing contracts.
 The enterprises will either introduce major changes to the agreements or employ local specialists.
 The UK-based Driver & Vehicle Licensing Agency had been outsourcing IT-related tasks for 30 years until its newly-appointed CEO decided to bring IT back in-house.
 Whitbread, on the contrary, has recently extended its outsourcing contract with Steria on new terms and cut expenses by 14%.
 On the whole, we may expect a great shift towards outcome-based and agile contracts instead of the “fixed price” model.
 Although cost reduction is still important, US and EU companies will choose vendors carefully, so 2016 is going to be a good year for companies that offer dedicated development services;

-- Development for IoT.
+- Growing adoption of cutting-edge technologies.
 Next year, the US IoT and M2M market revenue is expected to reach $ 1.5 billion.
 Although IoT security remains a highly controversial issue, new web, mobile and wearable applications for smart devices are bound to hit the market in 2016.
 The tech solutions for e-commerce, tourism and entertainment are most likely to incorporate the elements of augmented reality.
 The new Reality Editor mobile application, for example, allows users to draw virtual connections between various objects in real life.
 The app stores user data locally, eliminating the risks of cloud cyber-invasion.
-While the project is unfinished, its concept marks the new era in IoT development;
+While the project is unfinished, its concept marks the new era in software development;

 - Cloud computing.
 2015 was the year of scalable Cloud-based enterprise solutions.
-Outsourcing companies that specialize in cloud computing expect the infrastructure-as-a-service approach to dominate the market throughout 2016.
+Outsourcing companies that specialize in cloud computing expect the Infrastructure-as-a-Service (IaaS) approach to dominate the market throughout 2016.
 However, some experts believe the Cloud migration will be initiated by customers, while businesses will simply follow the trend.
-Data security is still the main argument against massive Cloud adoption:
+Data security will remain the key argument against massive Cloud adoption:

 - Data analysis.
 In 2012, the daily amount of data generated by computers, smartphones and other digital devices reached 2.5 billion GB.
 In 2016, the number of connected devices will increase up to 22.9 billion.
 According to IBM, a great share of data collected by smart devices is not even analyzed.
 However, this information may help enterprises improve workflow management and reduce expenditures.
 IT data analysis can become one of the main offshoring trends for 2016, since outsourcing companies usually possess the necessary expertise and facilities;